dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 #### Longer Description

-This is the longest part, since you need to set all the regsiters, but it's also probably the most superficial, in that you can just use `nrf_dump` to get our hardware configuration and then walk down, replicating it.
+This is the longest part, since you need to set all the regsiters.

+Cheat code:
+   - If you get stuck you can use `nrf_dump` to print the staff hardware configuration and then walk down the registers setting them to the same thing.

+   - COMMON MISTAKE: sure you set the values ***based on the inputs***.
+     A common mistake is to hard-code values (e.g., receive and transmit addresses), which won't work when you write code that uses different ones.
+(Such as the last test.)

+   - NOTE: It should be the case that if you change default values that both still agree!

 As mentioned above, for simplicity, you'll only configure the NRF to use